Dr. med. Dirk Manski

 Preoperative Preparations:

-The patient is placed in lithotomy position.
-Disinfection of the external genitalia, the lower abdomen and the perineum.
+lithotomy position.
+Disinfection of external genitals, lower abdomen, and perineum.
 Sterile draping.
+Provision of body-warm irrigation solution.

 Cystoscopy: